harvestweb/VVV/README.md

+> ### NOTE
+This is a fork of [VVV](https://github.com/varying-vagrant-vagrants/vvv), the desired development environment for Harvest Web development.
+This fork adds certain features to cater to our needs.
+The following has been added:
+- Bower

 # Varying Vagrant Vagrants

 Varying Vagrant Vagrants is an open source [Vagrant](http://vagrantup.com) configuration focused on [WordPress](http://wordpress.org) development.
 VVV is [MIT Licensed](https://github.com/varying-vagrant-vagrants/vvv/blob/master/LICENSE).